Hamilton Yarbrough, Nurse-Midwife, Professional Midwife, Licensed-Midwife

 Experience

-• Three incredible years walking alongside families as a home birth midwife and providing gynecological services!
+• Four incredible years walking alongside families as a home birth midwife and providing gynecological services!
 Formerly working at Birmingham Home Midwifery.

 • Two years experience in hospital based practice catching babies and serving in the role of gynecological health, working at Simon-Williamson Clinic at Princeton Baptist Medical Center.